Sofonsiba/youtube-copy/README.md

 # youtube-copy
-This repository is for praktice of my knowlidge of HTML and CSS
+This repository is for praсtice of my knowlidge of HTML and CSS